Asymmetrically twisted strings: The ATS KLT matrix

 Given the character of the branch cuts in (\ref{eq:IN-integrals}), it is reasonable to expect the following behavior,

 where $Q(s,t)$ is some rational function of the Mandelstam variables.
-The scalar dressing factor made out of the product of gamma functions reproduces a Virasoro-Shapiro-like structure for $N=-1$ and has no poles for $N\geq1$.
-The latter can be easily argued as follows.
-Gamma functions have no zeros, just poles.
+The argument to support the scalar dressing factor $\Omega_{N}$ is threefold.
+First, it reproduces a Virasoro-Shapiro-like structure for $N=-1$.
+Second, when $N=1$, the dressing factor collapses to the unity, in agreement with the twisted string.
+Third, there are no poles for $N>1$, which matches the finite character of the physical spectrum of the ATS.
+In order to see this, recall that gamma functions have no zeros, just poles.
 The possible poles in the dressing factor come from positive $s$, $t$ or $u$ that are multiples of $N$.
 In this case, both numerator and denominator are divergent, but their ratio is well-defined and finite.

 The KLT construction suggests the following output for the integrals in (\ref{eq:IN-integrals}),